abhiTronix/deffcode/docs/recipes/advanced/decode-live-virtual-sources.md

 ## Generate and Decode frames from Sierpinski pattern

-> The `sierpinski` graph generates a Sierpinski carpet/triangle fractal, and randomly pan around.
+> The [`sierpinski`](https://ffmpeg.org/ffmpeg-filters.html#toc-sierpinski) graph generates a Sierpinski carpet/triangle fractal, and randomly pan around by a single pixel each frame.

 <figure markdown>
   ![sierpinski pattern](../../../assets/gifs/sierpinski.gif){ width="500" }
   <figcaption>Sierpinski carpet fractal</figcaption>
 </figure>

-In this example we will generate and decode 8 seconds of a **Sierpinski carpet fractal pattern** of `1280x720` frame size and `30` framerate using `sierpinski` graph source with `lavfi` input virtual device in FFdecoder API, and preview decoded frames using OpenCV Library's `cv2.imshow()` method in real-time.
+In this example we will generate and decode 8 seconds of a **Sierpinski carpet fractal pattern** of `1280x720` frame size and `30` framerate using [`sierpinski`](https://ffmpeg.org/ffmpeg-filters.html#toc-sierpinski) graph source with `lavfi` input virtual device in FFdecoder API, and preview decoded frames using OpenCV Library's `cv2.imshow()` method in real-time.

 !!! alert "By default, OpenCV expects `BGR` format frames in its `cv2.imshow()` method."